JohnTerragnoli/ECE382_Lab02/README.md

 Now we're in familiar territory!
 With this first guess, I went no further because it looks like the answer.
 Therefore, the key 0x73, 0x9E looks like it is the right key for the message.

+#General Lessons Learned:
+1. You can start the program over from the beginning once you've run in it using the "restart" button.
+2. You can fill the values in RAM and memory to be whatever you want while the program is running.
+This way it is easier to see changes.
+3. How to call subroutines and how to use the "ret" function to go right back to the place in the code where the subroutine is called once it is finished running.
+4. Registers destroyed just means registers that will be used during the subroutine, so you cannot run it expecting that they will not change.

 #Documentation:
 Used this website to check if my [XORing](http://www.miniwebtool.com/bitwise-calculator/?data_type=16&number1=CB&number2=CA&operator=XOR) was correct.
 This was done until I realized that the right answer actually spelled out an answer in characters.